ICDM2023-SubgroupTE/SubgroupTE/README.md

 The downloadable versions of both synthetic and semi-synthetic datasets used in the paper can be accesse in the "data" folder.
 A simulation of the data is included in "train.py".

+### OUD dataset
+Please be informed that the dataset utilized in this study is derived from MarketScan claims data.
+To obtain access to the data, interested parties are advised to contact IBM through the following link: [Insert link for data access].

 ## Training and test
 ### Python command
 For training and evaluating the model, run the following code